phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 ---------------
 All the UI elements and visual style of the application has been achieved mostly through `Twitter Bootstrap`_.
 Some elements, such as the navigation bar changes according to the state of the application.
-For example, in the upper right corner, the link "Log in / Sign Up" changes to "Log out" if a user is logged into the application.
+For example, in the upper right corner, the link "Log in / Sign Up" changes to "Log out" if an user is logged into the application.

 This part of the application is implemented in the component "Elements" (app/library/Elements.php).